tdw535/TwoLayerFlowVisual/ideas/plan.md

 # Plan

-- First get a basic pipeline working (or bash script) so that the compiling c++, then converting to html is easy
+- [x] First get a basic pipeline working (or bash script) so that the compiling c++, then converting to html is easy

-(Maybe using cmake?)
-Progress on cmake [---->xxxx]

 - [x] Get the html working

 - [x] Need to work out the environment path (see emscripten documentation to make it work if not yet working)

-- How to handle all the ,js .wasm files being built in each project?
+- [x] How to handle all the ,js .wasm files being built in each project?
-  -- Handle this manually by update the generate_build.sh each time
+      -- Handle this manually by update the generate_build.sh each time -- Automate this process eventually

 - [x] Need to make sure that all the build related stuff gets put in the build directory so that the main directory is not cluttered
       -- see above for caveat